MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-InboxRule.md

 ## PARAMETERS

 ### -DescriptionTimeFormat
-!!!
-Exchange Server 2010

-The DecriptionTimeFormat parameter specifies the format in which time values are returned in the rule description.
-You must use standard time value format settings, for example:

-mm/dd/yyyy, where mm is the 2-digit month, dd is the 2-digit date, and yyyy is the 4-digit year.

-!!!
-Exchange Server 2013

-The DescriptionTimeFormat parameter specifies the format in which time values are returned in the rule description.
-You must use standard time value format settings, for example:

-mm/dd/yyyy, where mm is the 2-digit month, dd is the 2-digit day, and yyyy is the 4-digit year.

-!!!
-Exchange Server 2016, Exchange Online

 The DescriptionTimeFormat parameter specifies the format for time values in the rule description.
 For example:

-mm/dd/yyyy, where mm is the 2-digit month, dd is the 2-digit day, and yyyy is the 4-digit year.
+mm/dd/yyyy, where mm is the 2-digit month, dd is the 2-digit day and yyyy is the 4-digit year.

 ```yaml
 Type: String